 Ph.D.: Minimum $22,650 (guaranteed 4 yrs)

 Students may also apply for internal awards and external funding including OGS, NSERC, CIHR scholarships, and the Graduate Deans’ Doctoral Field Travel Award.
-Entering graduate students who win federal government tri-council awards are automatically provided a one time $5,000 /$7,500 top-up award by Queen’s.
+Entering graduate students who win federal government tri-council awards are automatically provided a one time $5,000 (Masters), $7,500 (PhD - will be increased to $10,000 for the 2016/17 academic year) top-up award by Queen’s.

 M.Sc. : Upper second class standing (B+ - 75% - 3.3/4.3 GPA) in an Honour’s Bachelor Arts & Sciences program.
 Some students may need to take additional courses.